 - Campers may request top or bottom bunks ONLY with a note from a physician submitted prior to the summer. - Campers in Junior Camp are able to make up to 2 bunk requests (or a do not place request) via the Bunk Request form.
 Bunk assignments will be made in advance of camp (families will be notified 1 week prior to the start of camp) and AT LEAST 1 request will be guaranteed. - Senior Camp bunks have two sides connected by a center room.
 Campers can move freely between the sides other than at bedtime.
-Campers in Senior Camp will receive their side assignment by email prior to the start of the session. - Campers or families who move beds will be asked to move back to their assigned bed. - Full Season campers will have the option to stay in their same bed or be given a new randomized bed assignment.
+Campers in Senior Camp will receive their side assignment when they arrive at camp. - Campers will not be permitted to switch beds with other campers. - Full season campers will be remaining in their same bunk, and same bed throughout the course of the summer, unless the bunking numbers require them to move.
+Please be clear about bunk requests for both sessions when filling out your bunk request form. - Our goal is for Full Season campers to remain in their same bunk for both sessions of camp unless our enrollment requires a change of physical bunk.
+Full Season campers will have the option to move beds during second session, but we recommend and prefer that campers remain in their same beds whenever possible.
 This applies to all Senior Camp campers and Junior Camp campers who are not moving bunks.
-If a camper moves bunks between sessions, they will automatically receive a new randomized bed assignment.